mikeadams1/Solid-Data-Browser-Window/README.md

 # Solid-Pod-Data-Browser-Search
 Use the Solid Data Browser app to search and view any solid pod url or uri.
 Simply instert the Solid Pod address ie., https://example.solid.community/public into the Solid interactive Data Browser search bar and click "search".
 Your results will appear in a Solid Data Browser Window.
+There is also a feature of a html, css and js code editor.
 <!DOCTYPE html>
 <html id="docHTML">
 <head>